kempny/lcd44780/README.md

 # lcd44780
 Raspberry PI C library
-for LCD display with the HITACHI HD44780 and compatible controller, I2C interface with PCF8574 or/and PCF8574A I/O expander
+for LCD display with the HITACHI HD44780 and compatible controller

+I2C interface with PCF8574 or/and PCF8574A I/O expander

 Support for up to 16 displays (requires PCF8574 and PCF8574A chip expanders)